chadtripod/documentation/Armory-Spinnaker-workshop.md

 # Armory Spinnaker AWS starter pack

-AWS Prep for Spinnaker

-SpinnakerManagedRole - Configuration

-Create 2 AWS Roles
+### AWS Prep for Spinnaker Create 2 AWS Roles to deploy from Spinnaker to AWS

 1. Spinnaker-Managed-Role
 2. Spinnaker-Managing-Role